Amit460021/CodingNinja/README.md

 35. Program to find the factorial of a number using recursion.
 [B**]
 36. Swap 2 numbers using bitwise operator.
 37. Program to find the GCD of two numbers.
 [B**]
+38. Fibonacci series Iterative and recursive way.
+Return the number at the nth position.
+39. Given an array of integers {82, 54, 1, 38, 61, 24} find the combination of 2 digits which gives the sum of 55.
+40. Check if the number is power of another number.
+41. Write a method for ATOI functionality (ASCII to Integer Conversion)
+42. Arrange given numbers to form the biggest number.Input- List of numbers : {1, 34, 3, 98, 9, 76, 45, 4}   Output – 998764543431
+43. Find the largest palindrome in a given String.
+44. Missing characters to make a string pangram.

 ## Linked List